YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A good crown result often looks modest at first glance, but it behaves naturally under movement and light.
 A bad crown result may look dense in one photo but reveal strange direction, a wheel-like pattern, or an obvious transplant look when the hair is short.

 The surgical plan must also consider whether the front or crown should be prioritized.
 If the patient has limited donor supply, I may recommend solving the frontal frame first and delaying crown work.
-In that situation, choosing between hairline and crown first can matter more than the patient’s preferred area on the day of consultation.
+In that case, choosing between hairline and crown first can matter more than the patient’s preferred area on the day of consultation.

 Why is the crown harder than the hairline?